 How is acromegaly treated?

-the pancreas, lungs, or adrenal glands.
+tumors in the pancreas, lungs, or adrenal glands.
 Treatment may include:

-What are the complications of acromegaly?
+What are possible complications of acromegaly?

 If acromegaly isn’t treated, it can lead to several problems.
 These may include: